Sansón (wrestler)

-At one point Sansón held three different CMLL championships because he had won the Occidente Trios Championship and the Mexican National Trios Championship with the other members of Nueva Generación Diniamitas and the CMLL Arena Coliseo Tag Team Championship with his brother.
-While he is the son of Cien Caras he is not related to the wrestlers who used the names Cien Caras Jr. and El Hijo de Cien Caras.
+At one point, Sansón held three different CMLL championships because he had won the Occidente Trios Championship and the Mexican National Trios Championship with the other members of Nueva Generación Diniamita and the CMLL Arena Coliseo Tag Team Championship with his brother.
+In AAA, he has held the AAA World Tag Team Championship and AAA World Trios Championship with his brother and cousin.
+While he is the son of Cien Caras, he is not related to the wrestlers who used the names Cien Caras Jr. and El Hijo de Cien Caras.